BrucePerlerMS/Azure-Information-Protection-Samples/README.md

 RMS Samples for .NET for rights-enabling your applications and services.

-For more information about how Microsoft Rights Management services go to [here](http://www.microsoft.com/rms).
+For more information about Microsoft Rights Management services go to [here](http://www.microsoft.com/rms).

 ## How To Run These Samples

-To run this sample you will need:
+To run these samples you will need:
 - Visual Studio 2012 or above
 - [AD RMS SDK 2.1](http://www.microsoft.com/en-us/download/details.aspx?id=38397)